More Than Heaven by T. Jeff Taylor (Wipf & Stock 2022)

 • Other Resources

-The King & the KingdomThe King & the KingdomThe King & the Kingdom
+The King & HIS KingdomThe King & HIS KingdomThe King & HIS Kingdom

-The King & the KingdomThe King & the KingdomThe King & the Kingdom
+The King & HIS KingdomThe King & HIS KingdomThe King & HIS Kingdom

 History of Two Adams

-"For as in Adam all die, so in Christ all will be made alive....
-45 So it is written: 'The first man Adam became a living being'; the last Adam, a life-giving spirit.
-46 The spiritual did not come first, but the natural, and after that the spiritual.
-47 The first man was of the dust of the earth; the second man is of heaven."
-(1 Corinthians 15:22, 45-47)
+“For as in Adam all die, so in Christ all will be made alive… ‘The first man Adam became a living being’; the last Adam, a life‑giving Spirit… The first man was from the dust of the earth; the second man is from heaven.”
+(1 Corinthians 15:22, 45–47)

 The King

-From Genesis 3:15 and Genesis 49:8-12 to Revelation 5:5, all of history centers on the Second Adam, the King of the Kingdom.
-He is the Lion of the tribe of Judah, the Root of David.
-He has been exalted to the right hand of the Father that "every knee should bow, of those who are in heaven, and on earth, and under the earth..."
-(Philippians 2:10)
+From Genesis 3:15 and Genesis 49:8–12 to Revelation 5:5, Scripture reveals that all of history centers on the Second Adam, the true King of the Kingdom.
+He is the Lion of Judah, the Root of David, exalted to the Father’s right hand so that every knee in heaven, on earth, and under the earth will bow before Him (Philippians 2:10).

 The Kingdom

-When Jesus taught His disciples to pray, "Your kingdom come..."
-(Matthew 6:10) He spoke of the ultimate kingdom of unending glory.
-Contrasting His kingdom with those of this world, He told Pilate, "My kingdom is not of this world" (Matthew 18:36).
+When Jesus taught His disciples to pray, “Your kingdom come…” (Matthew 6:10), He was directing their hope toward the ultimate kingdom of unending glory.
+In contrast to the passing kingdoms of this world, He told Pilate, “My kingdom is not of this world” (John 18:36).
 His is the everlasting kingdom.
-The Gospels proclaim the coming of the "Kingdom of Heaven" or the "Kingdom of God."
-The angel Gabriel promised the virgin Mary her son's "kingdom will have no end" (Luke 1:33).
+The Gospels announce the arrival of the “Kingdom of Heaven” or the “Kingdom of God,” and the angel Gabriel promised Mary that her Son’s kingdom “will have no end” (Luke 1:33).

 Historia Salutis

-There is no denying that people’s lives are used as examples (1 Cor 10:6; James 5:17).
-But there is an all-encompassing metanarrative that provides the context and purpose.
-This Historia Salutis (History of Salvation) starts with creation and culminates in the everlasting enthronement of the Lord Jesus with His bride in glory.
-The Gospel is that Jesus has secured this end.
-The thousands of years between the beginning and ending display the sovereign work of God to bring “many sons to glory” in Christ (Hebrews 2:10).
+There is no denying that Scripture uses the lives of God’s people as examples (1 Cor 10:6; James 5:17).
+Yet these examples only make sense within the larger story that gives them their place and purpose.
+This Historia Salutis—the History of Salvation—begins with creation and culminates in the everlasting enthronement of the Lord Jesus with His bride in glory.
+The Gospel announces that Christ has secured this end.
+The long span between the beginning and the consummation displays the sovereign work of God as He brings “many sons to glory” in Christ (Hebrews 2:10).

 Unless otherwise noted Scripture quotations are from NASB.
 Scripture quotations taken from the (NASB®) New American Standard Bible®, Copyright © 1960, 1971, 1977, 1995, 2020 by The Lockman Foundation.
 Used by permission.
 All rights reserved. www.lockman.org